-IELTS, International English Language Testing System, opens doors for opportunities worldwide.
-For example, for students to start studying in their chosen field in an international context and for people to move between countries for work.
+IELTS, the International English Language Testing System, creates worldwide opportunities for test-takers, such as students looking to study in foreign universities and for professionals to seek work around the world.
 IELTS has an excellent international reputation and is the most widely accepted English language test.

-Regardless of whether you choose paper-based or computer-delivered IELTS, the test situation is fully monitored, and thereby, fully maintains the integrity of the test.
+Regardless of whether you choose the paper-based or computer-delivered IELTS, all aspects of the test are tightly monitored, thereby ensuring the integrity of your results.

-After you have registered for the IELTS exam, the British Council will send you an email confirming the first step of the registration.
+After you have registered for the IELTS test, the British Council will send you an email confirming the first step of the registration.
 It will include a link to the payment webpage.
-When you receive the email, please click the link and make the payment.
-Once the payment is received and processed, the registration will be confirmed by an email sent by Finnbrit.
+When you receive the email, please click the link, and make the payment.
+Once the payment is received and processed, the registration will be confirmed by an email.

 What is IELTS?+–

 The International English Language Testing System (IELTS) is the world’s most popular English language proficiency test for higher education and global migration.
-It tests your language ability on the following elements:
+It tests your language ability in the following elements:

-You can familiarise yourself with the IELTS test formats here.
+You can familiarise yourself with the IELTS test format here.

 IELTS opens a door of opportunities.
 More than 10,000 organisations globally trust IELTS, so when you take the test you can be confident that it is recognised by educational institutions, employers, governments and professional bodies around the world.

 IELTS caters for English language variations across the globe.
-Each question and question combination in every release of the test is thoroughly researched and tested.
-IELTS continues to set the standard for English language testing today, after having been first developed 30 years ago, in 1990.
+Each question combination in every release of the test is thoroughly researched and tested.
+IELTS continues to set the standard for English language testing today, after having been first developed over 30 years ago.

-IELTS gives you the opportunity to have a real-life conversation with an examiner and get assessed based on your true language skills.
+IELTS gives you the opportunity to have a one-on-one, face-to-face conversation with an examiner and to be assessed based on your true language skills.

 Choose paper-based or computer-delivered IELTS+–

 Test takers can choose if they wish to take IELTS as a paper-based or computer-delivered format.
-You can see the exact available test dates in the British Council pages.
-Typically, the paper-based tests are run every other week and the computer-delivered tests weekly.
+You can see the available test dates in the British Council pages.
+Typically, the paper-based tests are run three times a month on Saturdays, and the computer-delivered tests take place on a weekly basis.
 You can choose a date that best fits your schedule.

-The tests are the same, both tests include the reading, writing, listening and speaking tests.
-In the paper-based test, test takers enter their answers on a paper in a classroom setting of 20 or more people.
-In the computer-delivered test, test takers get test instructions and enter their answers typing them on a computer in a language studio setting with 12 or less candidates.
-Speaking test is the same in both test formats, in person in a real-life like dialogue.
+The questions are the same, both tests include the reading, writing, listening and speaking tests.
+In the paper-based test, test takers write their answers on paper in a classroom of 10-35 people.
+In the computer-delivered test, test takers get test instructions and type their answers on a computer in a language studio setting with 12 or fewer candidates.
+The speaking test is the same in both test formats: a one-on-one, face-to-face dialogue with an examiner.

-The results of the paper-based tests are available 13 calendar days after the test and 7 calendar days after the computer-delivered test.
+The results of the paper-based tests are available 13 calendar days after the test and 3-5 days after a computer-delivered test.

-Addition of the computer-delivered IELTS service will provide you with more available seats and opportunities to take the test, a smaller test group, and more choice in available test times and dates.
+The recent addition of the computer-delivered IELTS test provides you with more opportunities to take the test, to take the test in a smaller group, and gives you more choice in terms of available test times and dates.
 For more information, please click here.

 Choose the right IELTS test: General Training or Academic+–

-There are two IELTS tests available – IELTS Academic and IELTS General Training.
-The test you choose should be based on what it is you want to do.
+There are two standard IELTS tests available – IELTS Academic and IELTS General Training.

-IELTS Academic – measures whether your level of English language proficiency is suitable for an academic environment.
-It reflects aspects of academic language and evaluates whether you’re ready to begin training or studying.
+IELTS Academic – assesses whether your level of English language proficiency is suitable for an academic environment.
+It reflects aspects of academic language and evaluates whether you’re ready to begin training or studying in English.

-IELTS General Training – measures English language proficiency in a practical, everyday context.
+IELTS General Training – assesses English language proficiency in a practical, everyday context.
 The tasks and tests reflect both workplace and social situations.

 What are IELTS for UKVI or IELTS Life Skills tests?+–